ControlThinker: Unveiling Latent Semantics for Controllable Image Generation through Visual Reasoning: Experiments

 \subsection{Comprehensive Analysis}

 \textbf{Performances Breakdown.}\quad To systematically evaluate the effectiveness of each design in our proposed ControlThinker, we ablate their individual effects as shown in Tab.~\ref{tab:perform_breakdown}.
-We observe that both SFT and the combination of SFT+RFT consistently improve SSIM and reduce FID across Hed and Lineart styles, indicating enhanced structural consistency and image quality.
-Besides, the addition of Inference Scaling further boosts SSIM but shows limited improvement in FID.
-It is worth noting that, our SFT+RFT configuration already surpasses Inference Scaling method in FID (11.78 vs. 12.17), suggesting that improving the reasoning module has a greater impact on image quality than sampling-based generation enhancements.
-Finally, our full ControlThinker model (i.e, combining SFT, RFT and Inference Scaling) achieves the best overall performance, confirming that reasoning improvements directly contribute to more faithful and higher-quality image generation.
+We observe that both SFT and the combination of SFT+RFT consistently improve SSIM and notably reduce FID across Hed and Lineart styles.
+Besides, the inference scaling further boosts SSIM.
+Combining all techniques, our ControlThinker achieves the best overall performance.

 \textbf{Comparison between Enhanced and Original Prompts.}\quad To characterize our enhanced prompts following data curation, we analyze their length distribution compared to the original text prompts from the official dataset (Fig.~\ref{fig:word-count}).
-Our analysis reveals that the enhanced prompts are significantly longer than their original counterparts (note: lengths are calculated for final answers only, excluding Chain-of-Thought components).
-When combined with our use of ground-truth target images during curation (Sec.~\ref{sec:data_curation}), these length-extended prompts demonstrate substantially richer semantic content.
-As we demonstrate in subsequent sections, this semantically enhanced dataset yields measurable improvements in model performance.

-\textbf{Evaluations of Generated Reasoning Responses.}\quad To further evaluate the reliability of the reasoning results of our ControlThinker, we further evaluate their alignment quality to the target image across the test set.
-As shown in Tab.~\ref{tab:abl_gen_prompts}, both SFT and the two-stage SFT+RFT training paradigms bring consistent improvements in Pickscore across Hed and Lineart styles compared to raw prompts.
-Specifically, the SFT-generated prompts already yield better alignment (20.33 for Hed and 20.49 for Lineart) than raw prompts (20.23 for both), indicating that supervised finetuning alone contributes positively to the alignment quality.
-Furthermore, applying RFT after SFT (SFT+RFT Gen.) achieves the best performance (20.37 for Hed and 20.68 for Lineart), demonstrating that RFT can further mine the reasoning potential of the model after SFT and refine the generation process.
-These results can act as intermediate metrics to verify the effectiveness of our proposed training paradigm in improving image-text alignment, a crucial factor for ultimate image generation.
+Our analysis indicates that the enhanced prompts exhibit significantly increased length\footnote{Lengths are calculated only for final answers without CoT}, suggesting that they encapsulate more comprehensive semantic information.